Knowrithm/knowrithm-docs/getting-started/quick-start.md

 ## What's Next?

 Now that you have a working agent, explore these features:
 ### Immediate Next Steps
-- {% page-ref page="../python-sdk/documents.md" %} - Upload more document types
+- Upload more document types
-- {% page-ref page="../python-sdk/conversations.md" %} - Advanced conversation handling
+- Advanced conversation handling
-- {% page-ref page="../integrations/website-widget.md" %} - Add to your website
+- Add to your website
 ### Advanced Features
-- {% page-ref page="../tutorials/database-integration.md" %} - Connect databases
+- Connect databases
-- {% page-ref page="../python-sdk/analytics.md" %} - Detailed analytics
+- Detailed analytics
-- {% page-ref page="../python-sdk/leads.md" %} - Lead management system
+- Lead management system
 ### Production Ready
-- {% page-ref page="../platform-guide/security.md" %} - Security best practices
+- Security best practices
-- {% page-ref page="../platform-guide/deployment.md" %} - Production deployment
+- Production deployment
-- {% page-ref page="../platform-guide/monitoring.md" %} - Monitoring and alerts
+- Monitoring and alerts

 {% hint style="success" %}
 **🎉 Congratulations!** You've successfully created your first AI agent with Knowrithm.
 Your agent can now answer questions based on the documents you uploaded.